hanabi/hanabi.github.io/Reference.md

   * Before Bob can play the 3rd 1, Alice clues Bob number 1 again, and all the clue does is re-touch the remaining 1.
   * Now it is Bob's turn.
 Since he was going to play the 1 already without Alice doing anything, the clue must have some other meaning.
 Thus, it is a *Fix Clue*: the remaining 1 is bad, and Bob can safely discard it.
 * Note that in general, giving a *Fix Clue* should wait until the card is actually in danger of being misplayed (like in the previous example).
 If a duplicated card is not in danger of being misplayed anytime soon, then players should defer giving the *Fix Clue* until later.
 This way, it gives the player a chance to figure out the duplication on their own, which can happen from time to time.
+* *Fix Clues* that give no additional information only "fix" one card.
+For example:
+  * Alice clues Bob number 1 and it touches three 1's.
+  * Bob successfully plays one 1.
+  * Before Bob can play the 2nd 1, Alice clues Bob number 1 again, and all the clue does is re-touch the two remaining 1's.
+  * Now it is Bob's turn.
+Since he was going to play both of these 1's already without Alice doing anything, the clue must have some other meaning.
+Thus, it is a *Fix Clue*: the 1 that Bob was about to play is bad, and Bob can safely discard it.
+Bob skips over the 1 that he was about to play and plays the other one.

 <br />